 The problem of speed

-As pupils move up through secondary school and the demands of the curriculum become greater, and writing speeds may be a difficulty.
+As pupils move up through secondary school and the demands of the curriculum become greater, writing speeds may be a difficulty.
 The mature writer should be able to produce two standards of handwriting which may look remarkably different, one being a good quality hand which is used when appearance is important or when making a fair copy of work, and the other a fast note-taking hand which may be more untidy, but is still legible.

 Some students may have the opposite problem and have developed the habit of using a fast, untidy note-taking hand for all purposes.
 They probably do not realise this and automatically begin to write fast no matter what the purpose of the writing with a consequent deterioration in quality.

-This can be difficult to deal with as the student has acquired the habit of movement and movement habits are often hard to change as they become quite automatic and the writer is no longer aware of what s/he is doing.
+This can be difficult to deal with as the student has acquired the habit of movement, and movement habits are often hard to change as they become quite automatic and the writer is no longer aware of what s/he is doing.

-It is important to explain to the pupil concerned what is happening and that for some purposes the handwriting need to be slower and more careful.
+It is important to explain to the pupil concerned what is happening and that for some purposes the handwriting needs to be slower and more careful.
 Some work with handwriting patterns can be helpful in slowing down the handwriting movement as the pupil then only has one thing to concentrate on.

-The aim for such pupils might be to produce two pieces of handwriting, one written carefully and more slowly, and the other written in a fast note taking hand.
+The aim for such pupils might be to produce two pieces of handwriting, one written carefully and more slowly, and the other written in a fast note-taking hand.
 The two pieces of writing should look markedly different.